Stock Markets Rise As China Unveils Consumer Plan - UrduPoint

 The move comes after data showed consumer prices dropped into deflation in February for the first time in a year, while producer prices continued to fall.

-Observers have warned that leaders had a tough job ahead of them amid US President Donald Trump's trade war.
+Observers have warned that leaders have a tough job ahead of them amid US President Donald Trump's trade war.

 "With China firmly in US President Donald Trump's sights, deflation concerns in China will worsen," said economists at Moody's Analytics.